MercuryTechnologies/terraform-aws-ssm-nixos-deploy-document/examples/nix-store-path/README.md

 do not require a lot of memory or CPU to deploy the configuration and also means they only need access to S3 but not the public internet.

+The whole example can be found in [main.tf](./main.tf), but we will go through the most important parts of the file here.

 First, we need to generate a signing key to sign store paths that we want to push to the cache.

 ```shell